mccanne/sharkfest/README.md

 ```
 count() by typeof(this)
 ```
-I love this so much, I have a query in my library called `Shapes`

 Ok, that's really powerful but it would be more intuitive to see a sample value of each type...  you can use the _any_ aggregator!